 – DI recording output

 The Aguilar Tone Hammer also has all of the proper controls of a preamp.
-There is a 3 band EQ with a sweepable midrange and a switchable pre and post EQ balanced output.
-Another great feature is that there is a separate gain and master control, so you can adjust the gain coming in, apply EQ on it, and then boost the master once again.
+There is a 3-band EQ with a sweepable midrange and a switchable pre and post-EQ balanced output.
+Another great feature is that there is a separate gain and master control, so you can adjust the gain coming in, apply EQ to it, and then boost the master once again.

 Finally, this pedal is made pretty durable and is pretty much indestructible.
 The knobs and switches are all made with quality materials and nothing on the pedal feels like it is about to fall off.